 Just because an offer is made and there is the potential to avoid civil trial does not mean an attorney is not needed to negotiate on your behalf and make sure that the amount offered is fair.
 An attorney will also be familiar with tactics commonly used to avoid payment.
 For example, companies and insurance agencies may try to extend the process of settlement beyond the statute of limitations for filing suit.
 After this date has passed, there is little reason to offer any kind of payment for damages.

-At Scott Mullins & Company, we have years of experience negotiating the best possible settlements for our clients.
+At Scott Mullins, Injury Attorney, we have years of experience negotiating the best possible settlements for our clients.
 If a settlement is not possible, we have years of trial experience.
 Call us today to discuss your claim.